benmatthewsed/sdch-2023-docs/README.md

 ## Online participation

-- You can find the link to the Teams meeting for the Hackathon here: [Ben add link/s here]
+- You can find the link to the Teams meeting for the Hackathon here: [link will be added here on 24 July]

 ## Communicating
 - Given that we are a hybrid Hackathon, we have set up a Slack site where participants and organisers can message each other.
 Ben will send an invitation to join the Slack site using the email address you provided for the UKDS sign-up on Monday 23 June.